input-output-hk/marlowe-doc/docs/developer-tools/runtime/marlowe-runtime-cli/marlowe-runtime-cli.md

 ## Command-line interface to Marlowe Runtime

 The `marlowe-runtime-cli` executable provides a command-line interface to interacting with Marlowe Runtime services.
-All communication is via TCP sockets.
+All communication happens via TCP sockets.

 ## Prerequisite